kaihokori/RasPyCam/README.md

 | Stills | /tmp/media/im_%i_%Y%M%D_%h%m%s.jpg |
 | Status File | /tmp/status_cam.txt |

-> Command names and parameters have been named in accordance with the [RPi Cam Web Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) system to ensure compatibility.
+> Command names, parameters and paths have been sourced from the [RPi Cam Web Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) system to ensure compatibility.

 To stop the program, you can either send SIGINT or SIGTERM signals to the program.
 This can be done by either pressing `Ctrl+C` in the terminal running the program or by using the `kill` command.